Women in Belmont County History

 Lydia Ann Starr Hunter McPherson (born August 11, 1827, in Warnock) was an American newspaper editor.
 She founded a newspaper in Caddo, Oklahoma, the Caddo International News, making her the first woman publisher of a newspaper in Oklahoma.
 Two of her sons did the printing for her.

 In 1881 she became one of the first three women to join the State Press Association of Texas and was elected corresponding secretary.
-She served as a delegate to the World's Press Association convention in Cincinnati, Ohio, in 1886.
+She was a delegate to the World's Press Association convention in Cincinnati, Ohio, in 1886.

-McPherson wrote for other periodicals as well as her own newspapers, contributing to Cosmopolitan magazine and Youth's Companion, among others.
-In 1892 she published Reullura, a collection of her own verse.
+McPherson wrote for other periodicals and her newspapers, contributing to Cosmopolitan magazine and Youth's Companion, among others.
+In 1892 she published Reullura, a collection of her verse.